 How Do I Know If My Honda Civic Water Pump is Bad?

-If you notice any of the following signs, your Honda Civic’s water pump may be failing: 1.
-Leaking coolant: If you see coolant leaking from the front or rear of your engine, it could be coming from the water pump.
+1. Leaking coolant: If you see coolant leaking from the front or rear of your engine, it could be coming from the water pump.
 Check the level of your coolant and keep an eye out for leaks.

 2. Overheating engine: If your engine starts to overheat, especially when you’re driving at high speeds or in stop-and-go traffic, it could be a sign that the water pump is not circulating enough coolant.
-3. Squealing noise: A failing water pump may start to make a squealing noise as it struggles to circulate coolant.
-If you hear this noise, have your car checked out as soon as possible.

 4. Coolant in oil: If you notice that there is coolant in your oil (a milky white substance), it means that the seals in the water pump are failing andcoolant is leaking into your oil system.